yswcyswc/yswcyswc.github.io/_pages/about.md

 ## Hi!

 I’m a third‑year Information Systems and Artificial Intelligence undergraduate at Carnegie Mellon University.
-Most of my work sits at the intersection of software engineering, systems, and applied machine learning.
+Most of my work sits at the intersection of software engineering, applied machine learning, and systems.

 What I enjoy most is understanding how things behave under the hood.
 That could mean debugging a backend service, designing a simulation model, or figuring out why a system behaves differently at scale than it does in a test environment.